 “Hackers-for-hire and those who otherwise support such activities in violation of U.S. law should fully expect to be prosecuted for their criminal conduct,” Acting Assistant Attorney General Mark J. Lesko for the Justice Department’s National Security Division said in a statement.

 Make of this situation what you will.
-However, keep in mind that when you use a VPN, you are trusting the service to handle all of your encrypted traffic and not do anything questionable in the background.
+However, keep in mind that when you use a VPN, you are trusting the service to handle all of your internet traffic and not do anything questionable in the background.

 Crossrider begins purchasing VPN services, then changes name to Kape Technologies